fabiangreffrath/woof/README.md

    Major release, attempting to fix all known texture rendering bugs.
 Also adding support for sounds played at full length and optional player coordinates on the Automap.
  * 3.1.0 (Jan 08, 2021)
    Feature release, adding a choice of centered or bobbing weapon sprite during attack, a default save slot name when the user saves to an empty slot and total time for all completed levels.
+ * 4.0.0 (currently under development)
+   Major feature release, introducing a separate MIDI process for Windows, widescreen rendering, the "A secret is revealed!" message, the `-pistolstart` parameter and support for the MUSINFO lump.

 # Contact